 Unlike many other sushi rolls, the dragon roll is completely cooked, with no raw fish.
 The shrimp is tempura shrimp, which is a form of fried shrimp.
 This makes my family love this roll even more!

-This sushi recipe calls for specific Japanese cuisine ingredients.
+This shrimp tempura sushi recipe calls for specific Japanese cuisine ingredients.
 However, they’re all pretty common these days and can be easily found at your local Asian market, or even in the local grocery store.
-Scroll down to the recipe card for the full measurements.
+Scroll down to the recipe card for the full measurements and directions.

 - Nori – Nori is the sheet of seaweed that holds the sushi roll together.